 Departments & Organizations

-Dr. Manuelidis studies neurodegenerative diseases, with an emphasis on infectious human Creutzfeldt-Jakob Disease and sheep scrapie, and has developed unique animal and culture models.
-These models have revealed fundamental routes of infection, innate immune responses to a foreign infectious agent, and structural characteristics of the infectious particle.
-Infectious particles can be stripped of detectable prion protein (PrP) yet remain highly infectious.
-Host PrP misfolding is a late stress response to trap and eliminate these infectious agents.
-Deep proteomic sequencing has also uncovered new neurodegenerative pathways for therapy and prevention.
+She also is known for studies of neurodegenerative processes, with numerous original contributions to the transmission and pathogenesis of human Creutzfeldt-Jakob Disease and sheep scrapie agents.
+These unique animal and culture models have revealed fundamental blood-borne routes of infection, innate immune responses to a foreign infectious agent, and virus-like structural characteristics of the infectious particle.
+In contrast to the dominant protein only or prion hypothesis of infection, Infectious particles stripped of detectable prion protein (PrP) remain highly infectious.
+Moreover, nucleases destroy infectivity but do not affect any form of host PrP.
+Instead, host PrP misfolding appears as a late stress response that traps and eliminates the infectious agent.

 Education & Training